Harkirat30/commandsNew/networking-basics.md

 * IPV4 can be assigned from 1.1.1.1 to 255.255.255.255 and we are running out of IPV4 addresses

-**Solution to solve this problem -->> NAT**
+**Solution to solve this problem -->> NAT** (Network Address Translation)

 *IP addresses that the router in your home will asiign to your device begins with 192.168.something.something and of router is 192.168.0.something (internal address)

 *roter also has an external IP address which it uses to communicate with internet (it is called ISP IP address)

-*Also on every computer you see one IP address -->> 127.0.0.1  - It basiclly meams this computer , when you type it in your browser - u see local   host (Apache2 Ubuntu Default Page)
+*Also on every computer you see one IP address -->> 127.0.0.1  - It basiclly meams this computer , when you type it in your browser - u see localhost (Apache2 Ubuntu Default Page)
 *Similarly the 192.168.. address works the same

+NOTE:: HTTPD - Apache2 Web Server.
+Apache is the most commonly used Web server on Linux systems.
+Web servers are used to serve Web pages requested by client computers.
+Clients typically request and view Web pages using Web browser applications such as Firefox, Opera, Chromium, or Internet Explorer

 ***IFCONFIG** command in linux , in windows it is ipconfig